1) Print this Page

 People long to believe that these 'divine assurances' are always fulfilled.
 Alas, they seldom do, if ever!
 Even the large and amateurish 'literature' praising Sai Baba and telling the most incredible stories contain occasional reference to big letdowns of this kind, but it is quite obvious that many instances are not talked about in these books, which are always strongly self-censored.
 Another matter is when one talks freely to people, then one hears of all the failures, uncured visitors, disappointed sufferers.
 V.K.
 Narasimhan startled and shocked me once by saying that he had never seen a single genuine cure by Sathya Sai Baba in all the years he had been living close to him!
 Narasimhan himself was told his eye was cured with vibuthi 'made' on the spot for him, but within two days he has lost it completely!

 I knew close devotees of many years of devoted service who died with dreadful sufferings.
-Ashram head Kutumb Rao (massive incurable cancer), N. Kasturi (6 weeks intense lung pain), V.K.
-Narasimhan (water on lungs & long choking death), two US ladies killed outright and one young American crushed by falling dome in Eternal Heritage Museum in 1992, with 11 hours hell in taxi to Bangalore with 9 fractures and broken cranium before dying en route).
-One could make a very long list of Sai devotees who have been let down by Sathya Sai Baba utterly, it would include Dr. John Hislop who died of brain cancer, Joy Thomas left to bleed to death in a Sai Hospital by a prominent Sai doctor and so on.
-How can one rationalise as 'His Grace' the horror gone through which the King and Queen of Nepal - close devotees who visited Sathya Sai Baba?
+Ashram head Y.V.
+Kutumb Rao (massive incurable cancer, died 29/3/1989), N. Kasturi (6 weeks intense lung pain), V.K.
+Narasimhan (water on lungs & long choking death), two US ladies killed outright and one young American (Michael Oliver) crushed by falling dome in Eternal Heritage Museum in 1992, with 11 hours hell in taxi to Bangalore with 9 fractures and broken cranium before dying en route).
+One could make a very long list of Sai devotees who have been let down by Sathya Sai Baba utterly, it would include Dr. John Hislop who died of brain cancer, Mrs. Joy Thomas who – despite SB’s assurance of no cancer – died of cancer after being flown back to US from the Sai Super Specialty Hospital, where she had been denied blood transfusion by a prominent Sai doctor (reportedly a Dr. Singh).
+His official biographer and close devotee through decades, N. Kasturi, suffered 6 weeks intense lung pain before dying,.
+Kasturi's replacement, famous newspaper editor V.K.
+Narasimhan developed water on lungs and suffered a long choking death.
+My friend Michael Oliver, a young American, and his two friends were crushed by falling dome in Eternal Heritage Museum in 1992, and Michael suffered 11 hours hell in taxi to Bangalore with 9 fractures and broken cranium before tearing off his life support system.
+As to divine protection, what of the King and Queen of Nepal - close devotees who visited SB - and were a year or so shot down by their son in an horrific bloodbath.
+Favourite US devotee, Dr. John Hislop died of incurable cancer & many dozens of equally or more awful deaths among close servitors and devotees.
+How can one rationalize as 'His Grace' the horror gone through which the King and Queen of Nepal - close devotees who visited Sathya Sai Baba?
 Both shot down and killed by their son along with others in a regular bloodbath!
 I knew several other Sai devotees who died terrible deaths among Sai devotees, even within the group I led.

 Last, but not least, six young men who had devoted their lives to Sai Baba were killed in his rooms, four of them shot down in his bedroom apartment in cold blood while begging for their lives.
 Sai Baba called the police to the scene and was involved in the long negotiations before the police acted.
 Whatever his exact role was (one may guess how the all-powerful guru in his private township must be implicated), the very fact that six of his close servitors and ex-students lost their lives in this slaughterhouse shows just how much his guarantees of protection are actually worth!